Introduction

 More Videos

 It’s great to learn from different sources.
-While we’re biased towards C# Academy’s beginner’s tutorial above, since it’s unique in that you learn concepts by applying them, we strongly encourage you to learn from different instructors throughout your journey.
+While we’re biased towards C# Academy’s beginner’s tutorial above, since it’s unique in that you learn concepts by applying them, we recommend you try different instructors throughout your journey.
 Here’s my favourite Beginners tutorial.
-Mosh touches on everything you need to get started and after this video you can jump straight into the projects.
+Mosh touches on everything you need to get started.
 Tim Corey is another excellent instructor to get started with.

-The most watched C# course on Youtube is excellent but it’s 4 hours long.
+The most watched C# course on Youtube is excellent but it’s four hours long.
 It might take you weeks to watch it.
-I suggest you don’t go through the whole thing before jumping into projects.
+We suggest you don’t go through the whole thing before jumping into projects.
 That’s exactly the type of behaviour that makes people quit.
 Initially stay away from super long, comprehensive tutorials, unless you break them in pieces and mix theory with practice.

-Also, use Youtube to close knowledge gaps.
-If there’s something you don’t get during your journey, search for that specific topic and you’ll find tutorials just about that subject.
-The different teaching styles and approaches will help you understand that particular area you’re having trouble with.
+Also, use other sources such as Youtube, ChatGPT and other learning platforms to fill knowledge gaps.
+If there’s something you don’t get during your journey, search for that specific topic, and you’ll find tutorials tailored to it.
+The various teaching styles and approaches will help you understand the particular area you’re struggling with.